Romfos/AutoTests.Framework/README.md

     public dynamic Data { get; } = dynamicDataService.Data;
 }
 ```
-4) Configure `BddDotNet.Gherkin.CSharpExpressions` in `Program.cs`
+3) Configure `BddDotNet.Gherkin.CSharpExpressions` in `Program.cs`
 ```csharp
 services.CSharpExpressions<CSharpExpressions>(ScriptOptions.Default.AddReferences("Microsoft.CSharp"));
 services.DynamicResourcesData([Assembly.GetExecutingAssembly()]);
 ```

-You can create json file in Data subfolder and get access to content in feature to it like:
+4) Now You can create json file in `Data` subfolder and get access to content in feature to it like:
 ```gherkin
 Feature: CheckoutForm